 - Be available to be contacted by relatives

 - Ask for permission to disclose information to relatives

-- Provide a letter summarizing risks and testing options that the patient can share with relatives (templates are available through laboratories, genetics experts, and online resources)
+- Provide a letter summarizing risks and testing options that the patient can share with relatives (templates are available through laboratories, genetic experts, and online resources)

 Key Information to Provide to Relatives

-- Basic background information on hereditary cancer syndromes, genetic testing, and the availability of risk reduction interventions
+- Basic background information on hereditary syndromes, genetic testing, and the availability of risk reduction interventions

-- Personalized risk figures for the patient and specific relatives (inheritance risk, lifetime cancer risks)
+- Personalized risk figures for the patient and specific relatives (inheritance risk, lifetime disease risks)

-- Contact information for genetics specialists in the relative's area.
+- Contact information for genetic specialists in the relative's area.
 See the Accessing Genetic Services Tool.